Shanghai in One Day (Itinerary for Daytime Layovers in Shanghai)

 Undoubtedly, one of the best things about travelling is different food around the world.
 And, Shanghai certainly has some amazing food.
 My absolute favourite Shanghai dish is called xiaolongbao – steamed soup dumplings.
 Typically, the filling is either pork or crab meat in a dumpling-style bun.

-Nanjing Road is Shanghai’s answer to Oxford Street or Rodeo Drive.
+Nanjing East Road is Shanghai’s answer to Oxford Street or Rodeo Drive.
 This pedestrianised street has so many shops, shopping centres and food outlets you won’t know where to start!
-From Sephora to Starbucks, local and international, high end and high street.
-And, on the many side streets you can find street food stalls and local convenience stores.
+From Sephora to Starbucks, local and international, high end and high street, Nanjing Road has it all.
+And, on the many side roads you can find street food stalls and local convenience stores.

 Get your camera ready because you’ll want to capture this skyline!
-The Bund is a riverside walkway that offers the most famous viewpoint of Shanghai’s skyscrapers.
-This is an absolute essential for any Shanghai itinerary – and it might be the most breathtaking moment of your one day in Shanghai.
+The Bund is a riverside walkway that offers the most famous viewpoint of Shanghai’s skyscrapers in the Huangpu District.
+This is one of the absolute must sees in Shanghai and is an essential for any itinerary.
+And, it might be the most breathtaking moment of your day in Shanghai.

 Although this is one of the most visited spots in all of Shanghai, the walkway stretches for almost 1 km alongside the river.
 As a result, you should easily be able to find a quieter spot to take photos without people right beside you.
 But, be warned, you may find that random strangers just take photos of you!